 He retired as president/chief executive officer and chairman of the Board of Management and the Group Management Committee of Koninklijke Philips Electronics N.V. (‘Philips’) on 31 March 2011 after a career with Philips spanning three decades.

-He is a non-executive director of the Supervisory Board and Chairman of the Remuneration Committee at Royal Dutch Shell.
-He is also a member and chairman of the Supervisory Board of ASML.
-Gerard was previously a member of the Board of Directors of Dell Inc. resigning in October 2013 and also previously a member of the Daimler AG Supervisory Board, resigning on 9 April 2014.Close dialog
+Gerard is the deputy chair and senior independent director at Royal Dutch Shell and also chair of the Remuneration Committee and a member of the Nomination and Succession Committee.
+He is a member and chairman of the Supervisory Board of ASML and was previously a member of the Board of Directors of Dell Inc. resigning in October 2013.
+His was also a member of the Daimler AG Supervisory Board, resigning on 9 April 2014.Close dialog

 Board director since 9 October 2006 and appointed Chief Executive on 29 July 2008.